thepeteriley/wispsi/README.md

 !path   = Expand_Path('+$IDL_STUFF/lib/wispsi') + ':' + !path

 where "IDL_STUFF" is an environment variable, or complete path, to where you store your IDL files.

+To verify that you're picking up the new routines, try this from the SSW IDL prompt:

+PRINT,ROUTINE_FILEPATH("wispr_com_frame",/EITHER)

+If you get an empty string returned, you may first need to compile the routine:

+.r wispr_com_frame